hushenwei2000/rvv-atg/README.md

 - Lack of load store eew=64 tests
 - VL1/2/4/8R, VS1/2/4/8R load and store need adapt signature
 - FP instruction not using data segment data as source operands
+- SEGMENT load and store signature problem: if eew > sew, only the first register will be signatured
+- vfirst/vpopc use `vle32` to load data, error when vsew=16 lmul = 8 (i.e. emul > 8); need to dynamicly use vleXX to load source data
+- mask instructions lack of test different registers tests

 ## Support Configuration